 Assisting younger children with educational programs and crafts

 Stocking and sorting supplies

 Helping set up for events and cleaning up afterwards

-There any many benefits to interning at HSSA such as tracking of volunteer hours for high school community service requirements, letters of recommendation for works or college, job training skills and hands-on experience with children and animals.
+There any many benefits to interning at HSSA such as tracking of volunteer hours for high school community service requirements, letters of recommendation for work or college, job training skills, and hands-on experience with children and animals.

 Please contact us if you are interested, need more information, or have questions about the HIP Youth Internship: Email Amy Faulk or call 520-327-6088, ext.
 171.